NigelBreslaw/guardian-ghost/README.md

+# Port of Ishtar-Commander as a web app

+For now this project is developed using Bun.sh instead of node.
+However a PNPM lock-file is maintained as dependabot does not currently support bun.
+It means each update PR needs a manual tweak to also update Bun, but keeps the main benefit of constant update notifications.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.